isomerpages/sfa-foodsecurity/index.md

       alt: Image alt text
       image: /images/apollo.jpg
   - infopic:
+      title: Raising local food production
+      description: Beyond supporting our farms to grow more with less, we will also be master planning the Lim Chu Kang area into a high-tech agri-food cluster.
+      button: read more
+      alt: Image alt text
+      image: /images/netatech2.jpg
+      url: master-planning-lck
+  - infopic:
+      title: How can we make it a reality?
+      subtitle: towards '30 by 30'
-      title: Share your views with us
+      button: Share with us
-      subtitle: from growing to buying local
-      button: LET US KNOW
       url: https://form.gov.sg/#!/608b731a5320380011879a8e
       image: /images/meod.png
       alt: Image alt text
-  - infopic:
-      title: Getting to '30 by 30'
-      description: We are supporting our farms to grow more with less.
-We will also be master planning the Lim Chu Kang area into a high-tech agri-food cluster.
-      button: Button Text
-      alt: Image alt text
-      image: /images/SAT.jpg
   - infopic:
       title: What you can do
       description: In the same way it takes a village to raise a child, it takes a